wendyverdonk93/docs/content/api/payment_methods/post-order-bancontactqr.md

 ----------------
 __customer__ | object

+The customer's personal information.
+Format: Minimum two characters for the `first_name` and `last_name`.

 ----------------

 __close_window__ | bool (optional)

-Options: true, false.
-Set to true if you want to display the MultiSafepay payment page in a new window and want to close it automatically after the payment process.
+To display the MultiSafepay payment page in a new window that automatically closes after the payment is completed, set to `True`.
+Options: `True`, `False`.

 ----------------